A Systematic Investigation of Commonsense Knowledge in Large Language Models: Experimental Setting

 \subsection{Commonsense Benchmarks}

-Commonsense knowledge can be divided into different categories such as physical (\eg, a car is heavier than an apple), social (\eg, a person will feel happy after receiving gifts), and temporal (\eg, cooking an egg takes less time than baking a cake).
-Various benchmarks have been proposed to test these different types of commonsense knowledge \citep[\eg,][]{hellaswag,winogrande,socialiqa,piqa,commongen,boratko2020protoqa}.
-To examine if \pretrained{} language models exhibit commonsense knowledge, we are interested in benchmarks that are representative of different types of commonsense.
+Commonsense knowledge spans many categories, such as physical common sense (\eg, a car is heavier than an apple), social common sense (\eg, a person will feel happy after receiving gifts), and temporal common sense (\eg, cooking an egg takes less time than baking a cake).
+Given this diverse nature of commonsense knowledge, various benchmarks have been proposed to test these different types of knowledge \citep[\eg,][]{hellaswag,winogrande,socialiqa,piqa,commongen,boratko2020protoqa}.

-Commonsense benchmarks broadly consist of two types of tasks: (a) the multiple-choice selection evaluation \citep[][]{zellers2018swag,hellaswag,socialiqa,piqa} where a model needs to choose the right answer from a list of candidates including the correct choice and a few incorrect ones; (b) the generative evaluation \citep{boratko2020protoqa,commongen,lin2020differentiable} which requires a model to generate an answer given a question and some additional context.
-We focus on multiple-choice selection benchmarks since they provide a more reliable automatic metric (\ie, accuracy) compared to those used to evaluate language generation (\eg, BLEU).
-A thorough evaluation of natural language generation requires considering human annotations in addition to automatic metrics such as BLEU \citep{Papineni2002BleuAM, lee2020kpqa}.
-However, human evaluation is also imperfect \cite{clark-etal-2021-thats} adding to the difficulty of evaluating common sense in a generation setup.

-We use four benchmarks (listed in \Table{tab:stats}) to examine commonsense understanding in language models which we briefly describe below.
-We use the validation split of the selected benchmarks.
+Commonsense benchmarks broadly consist of two tasks: (a) multiple-choice evaluation \citep[][]{zellers2018swag,hellaswag,socialiqa,piqa}, where a model needs to choose the correct answer from a list of plausible answers; (b) generative evaluation \citep{boratko2020protoqa,commongen,lin2020differentiable}, which requires a model to generate an answer given a question and some additional context.
+Here we focus on multiple-choice benchmarks, since they provide a more reliable automatic metric (\ie, accuracy), whereas automated metrics used to evaluate language generation \citep[\eg, BLEU,][]{Papineni2002BleuAM} do not correlate perfectly with human judgment \citep{liu-etal-2016-evaluate,novikova-etal-2017-need}.\footnote{Human judgment of LM output is not only costly to obtain, but also imperfect \cite{clark-etal-2021-thats}, compounding the difficulty of commonsense evaluation in a generation setup.} We use a diverse set of four representative multiple-choice commonsense benchmarks to better understand the extent to which \pretrained{} LMs are able to acquire different types of commonsense knowledge.
+We use the validation split of each benchmark, as their test splits are not public.